nervosnetwork/rfcs/rfcs/0001-positioning/0001-positioning.md

 Cross-chain networks benefit from network effects - the more interconnected chains there are in a network, the more valuable the network is, and the more attractive it is to potential new participants in the network.
 Ideally, such value would be captured by the native token and used to further encourage the growth of the network.
 However, in a pooled security network such as Polkadot, higher cost of network participation becomes a deterrent for the network to accrue further value.
 In a loosely connected network like Cosmos, if we assume same cross-chain transaction demand and fees, higher cost of staking participation lowers the expected return for validators, discouraging further staking participation.

 With its layered approach, the Nervos Network is also a multi-chain network.
 Architecturally, Nervos uses the cell model and a low-level virtual machine to support true customization and user-created cryptographic primitives, enabling interoperability across heterogeneous blockchains (covered in 4.4.1).
-Crypto-economically, the Nervos Network concentrates valuable assets (instead of message passing) to its root chain.
+Crypto-economically, the Nervos Network concentrates value (instead of message passing) to its root chain.
 This mechanism raises the network's security budget as the aggregate value secured by the network rises.
 This is covered in detail in (4.4).

 ## 3. Core Principles of the Nervos Network